BartekB-it/threat-hunting-scenario-tor/README.md

 # Threat Hunt Report: Unauthorized TOR Usage

+## Executive Summary
+A targeted threat hunt was performed in Microsoft Defender for Endpoint to identify any unauthorized use of the Tor Browser on corporate Windows 11 endpoints.
+One user account (`a1388wx1`) on device `vm-bartek` was found to have downloaded, installed, and actively used Tor, including establishing outbound connections to Tor network IPs on known Tor ports.
+The device was isolated and the user's manager notified; further policy and control improvements are recommended to prevent unapproved anonymization tools.

 ## Platforms and Languages Leveraged
 - Windows 11 Virtual Machines (Microsoft Azure)
 - EDR Platform: Microsoft Defender for Endpoint